mconway890/wine-list-cli-app/README.md

 # WineList

 Welcome to Wine List!
-Wine List will show you the year's top 100 wines along with their price, rating, origin and brief description.
+Wine List will show you today's top wines including their price, rating and description.

 ## Installation